Please select the country or location you would like to see content from.

 If you have symptoms or signs of tetanus (muscle spasms and stiffness, breathing difficulties), you should call an ambulance or go to the emergency department immediately.

-Suppose you are unsure or have not completed your tetanus vaccination schedule and are worried about a new open wound exposed to dirt, soil, or foreign objects like glass.
-You should visit your nearest urgent treatment center or speak to your doctor for further advice.
+If you are unsure or have not completed your tetanus vaccination schedule and are worried about a new open wound exposed to dirt, soil, or foreign objects like glass - you should visit your nearest urgent treatment center or speak to your doctor for further advice.
 The health care professional will decide if you need further treatment or vaccination.
 Your doctor can assess the wound and decide if you need a vaccination or other treatment.

 As mentioned above, you may still need treatment if there is concern about your wound, even if you are up to date with your vaccinations.